rook/rook.github.io/README.md

 # Build

-To run the build you must be running a docker host.
+To run the build you must be running a Docker host.
 Run `make build` which will build a container with all required dependencies and then run the script to preprocess the project versions and store them statically.

 # Publish